-Similar efforts are also promoted overseas, with audits becoming more stringent every year.
-In fiscal year 2020, the Group conducted Responsible Care audits at 24 sites belonging to 17 companies in the Asia–Pacific region.
-Owing to COVID-19, these audits were conducted by the sites themselves.
-In Greater China, audits were conducted at 15 sites belonging to 14 companies, including third-party audits at three sites in Taiwan.
-The audits in Taiwan were conducted by the sites because of COVID-19.
-In the Americas, Europe and Africa, Responsible Care audits were conducted at 22 sites belonging to Sun Chemical Group companies and 12 sites belonging to the Seiko PMC Group, which manufactures chemicals for paper production and resins for printing inks and reprographic products, although unlike in other years these too were implemented online owing to COVID-19.
-Two violations of Responsible Care–related regulations were reported overseas in the period under review, in response to which prompt remedial measures were swiftly implemented.
+Overseas DIC Group companies also undergo ESH audits.
+In fiscal year 2021, audits were carried out at 23 sites belonging to 17 companies in the Asia–Pacific region.
+As a result of COVID-19, these audits were performed by the sites themselves.
+In Greater China, audits were conducted at 15 sites belonging to 14 companies, including at three sites in Taiwan that were implemented autonomously, owing to COVID-19.
+In the Americas, Europe and Africa, ESH audits were implemented at 22 sites belonging to Sun Chemical Group companies and 13 sites belonging to the SEIKO PMC Group, which manufactures chemicals for paper production and resins for printing inks and reprographic products.
+The SEIKO PMC audits were conducted online as a consequence of COVID-19.

 In fiscal year 2021, one violation of Responsible Care–related regulations with a significant financial penalty* was reported overseas and one violation of environmental regulations with such a penalty was reported overseas.
 The DIC Group responded by swiftly implementing and confirming the effectiveness of remedial measures.